AimalShah/tetrastudio/README.md

 2. Navigate to the project directory: `cd design-agency-website`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit `http://localhost:3000` to view the website.
+5. Open your browser and visit `http://localhost:5173` to view the website.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Implement your feature or fix.
-4. Commit your changes: `git commit -am 'Add new feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request.

 ## Contact